marcelomata/finch/README.md

 ---
 #### Why This Project?

-* TF practice based on high-level interfaces: Layers, Datasets, Estimators
+* TF practice based on high-level interfaces: tf.layers, tf.data, tf.estimator;

-* Lots of clean Notebooks to view and play with
+* Lots of clean Notebooks to view and play with;

 ---
 #### Contents